zarifmahmud/DoodleMyWorld/README.md

+## Doodle My World
-This is the project I made for Hack the 6ix called "Doodle My World"!
+This is the project I made for Hack the 6ix, that won "Most Fun Hack"!
 You can check out the writeup for it here: https://devpost.com/software/doodle-my-world.

-For Personal Use:
+## For Personal Use
 If you want to use this on your own computer, the only extra thing you will need to do is to make a file called "security.py", and add your personal keys to Azure's speech and vision resources.

-Guide to Voice Commands:
+## Guide to Voice Commands
 Imagine that the image is split into an 8x6 grid (so each of these 48 squares is 250 x 300 pixels large).
 You can specify a particular square for a doodle to go, or fill an entire row or column with doodles.